-BRIT-Award winning singer Beverley Craven became a household name in the early 90's with the release of her eponymous debut album which became a worldwide hit, selling more than two million copies.
-Her 1991 single, 'Promise Me', went on to become a huge hit across Europe and she followed this up with a string of chart successes including 'Memories', Holding On', 'Woman To Woman' and 'Love Scenes'.
+BRIT-Award winning singer/songwriter, Beverley Craven, became a household name in the early 90's with the release of her eponymous debut album, which became a worldwide smash, selling more than two million copies.
+Her 1991 single, 'Promise Me', went on to become a huge hit across Europe, hot-footed by a string of chart successes including, 'Memories', Holding On', 'Woman To Woman' and 'Love Scenes'.

 Looking back on her illness Beverley says, "In many ways it has been a positive thing, it has given me a new lease of life.
 It's made me realise I just need to get on and do stuff that I enjoy.
-I had no interest in sitting in front of the piano for a long time.
+For a long time I had no interest in sitting down at the piano.
 I completely lost that vibe, but now it's back and I'm going out and giving it my best. "

 Fans had waited long enough and in 2009 Beverley was back, stronger than ever, with a new studio album, 'Close To Home' – a personal musical journey, which Beverley saw as, ‘a rebirth in many ways.’
 It was her first album with no record deal and no pressure.
 Beverley Craven was doing things on her own terms and really enjoying herself.
 Following her autobiography ‘Truth Be Told’ in 2012, this British musical treasure wowed fans with another studio album, ‘Change of Heart’ in 2014, followed by a UK tour in the Autumn.